pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-create.hbs.md

 # Tanzu apps workload create

-This topic helps you create a workload with the specified configuration.
+This topic tells you how to use the Tanzu Apps CLI `apps workload create` command to create a workload with the specified configuration.

 ## <a id="synopsis"></a> Synopsis